-- Turn OFF all predictive glucose alerts and rise/fall rate alerts. - Consider turning off all alarms except for the low threshold alarm and set at the glucose level requiring low treatment. - If high alarm is ON, set to an extreme high (e.g., 250-300 mg/dL) to reduce frequency.
-Turn off the high repeat, or set to 2 hours.
+- Turn OFF all predictive glucose alerts and rise/fall rate alerts. - Consider turning OFF all alarms except for the low threshold alarm and set at the glucose level requiring low treatment. - If hyperglycemia threshold alarm is ON, set to an extreme high (e.g., 250-300 mg/dL) to reduce frequency.